What To Do When You Can’t Get Pregnant: A Guide for Men

 1. Get emotional support

 Coping with fertility challenges is often emotionally taxing and may have an impact on your relationship as a couple.
-Don’t hesitate to seek emotional support from friends, family, or a therapist specializing in infertility.
+Don’t hesitate to seek from friends, family, or a therapist specializing in infertility.
 Many couples find that joining support groups or seeking counseling, both together or individually, helps them navigate this challenging journey.

 Key takeaway